pruje/libbash.sh/docs/libbash.md

 - 1: usage error
 - 2: path does not exists
 - 3: unknown error
-- 4: command not supported on this system
-- 5: disk UUID not found
+- 4: disk UUID not found

 #### Example
 ```bash